zimuzoeze/zimuzoeze/README.md

  - 🎓 Education: Computer Science student at University of Alabama.
  - 💻 Languages/Tools: C++, Python, JavaScript, React, Node.js, MongoDB, SQL, AWS, and more.
  - 🌱 Currently Learning: Golang, Docker.
- - 👯 Looking to Collaborate On: See Next Section.
  - 💼 Professional Goals: Crafting intuitive and accessible front-end experiences using React, JavaScript, and modern UI frameworks.

 ## 👯 What I'm Looking to Collaborate On